 This is part of the reason why the terms ‘reasonable force’ and ‘excessive force’ are codified by law.
 It is also among the reasons that the law allows for varying degrees and descriptions of assault.

 However, when restraining another human being, it is always important to be aware of the dangers being posed to both parties.
-Positional asphyxia is one of the very worst outcomes of the application of restraint techniques and should be avoided at all costs.
+Positional asphyxia death is one of the very worst outcomes of the application of restraint techniques and should be avoided at all costs.

 Steps to be Taken

 Avoid Using ‘Prone Restraint’ Techniques.
 It is possible that a situation will arise whereby prone restraint is the only option available.
 Even in such cases, it must be applied with the knowledge that such techniques are extremely dangerous.
-Positional asphyxia may occur very quickly and without much, if any, warning.
-So even as a last resort, prone restraint must only be used briefly and never for extended periods.
+Positional asphyxia death may occur very quickly and without much, if any, warning.
+So even as a last resort, prone restraint on the body must only be used briefly and never for extended periods.

 Practice Verbally Diffusing a Situation.
 Anger is a temporary emotion and often arises from people not feeling respected or listened to.
 It isn’t always possible, but many instances of aggression or violence may be de-escalated via effective mediation techniques, active listening and better communication.
 Techniques such as these, when practiced properly, can remove the risk altogether.

 Ensure that any/all Training is up to date.
 Security officers should be trained well and have their skills refreshed regularly.
 Outmoded training can potentially be dangerous, so it is incumbent upon employers to re-train their staff from time-to-time, as well as for security staff to request extra training (e.g., first aid and conflict resolution).